 Physical environments focused on innovation are emerging in many major brands.
 Big players PayPal, Citigroup, Mastercard, Expedia, Microsoft, and IBM set up centers in the innovation-driven Asia Pacific.
 Samsung has also created their own Strategy and Innovation Center.
 Tencent opened AI innovation labs in Barcelona and Seattle.

 Last year, Alibaba announced its $15 billion investment in its new Alibaba DAMO Academy initiative.
-It’s a global initiative that aims to open seven innovation labs in Beijing, Hangzhou, Singapore, Moscow, San Mateo and Bellevue in the US, and Tel Aviv.
-The focus lies in research ranging from data intelligence, internet of things, fintech, quantum computing, artificial intelligence and more.
+It’s a global initiative that aims to open seven innovation labs in Beijing, Hangzhou, Singapore, Moscow, San Mateo, and Bellevue in the US, and Tel Aviv.
+The focus lies in research ranging from data intelligence, the internet of things, fintech, quantum computing, artificial intelligence, and more.
 Alibaba is slowly but surely creeping up on Amazon, Apple, and Google by accelerating its innovation through this initiative.